malramsay64/phd-thesis/99_Frontmatter/abstract.md

 the dynamic behaviour of individual molecules, we explain the onset of dynamic heterogeneities resulting from jump dynamics, where motions occur through large reorganisations.
-We also the properties of fragile liquids are related to the glass transition rather than the melting point as they are normally described.
+We also observe a slowdown of dynamics within fragile liquids at temperatures above the melting point, providing evidence these are properties of the glass transition rather than the supercooled liquid as they are normally described.
 With an understanding of the impact of length scales for describing dynamics, we can attribute the observed decoupling of rotational and translational diffusion to the coupling of rotations and translations within each molecule.